One of the UK’s leading wealth managers has praised a group of young proto innovation journalists in Wales for their solutions to real-world problem.

-Last year, Mayo Twala’s financial start up, Stock Up, that facilitates the less well off to save has been gaining considerable attention.
+Last year, Mayo Twala’s financial start up, Stock Up, that facilitates the less well off to save has gained considerable attention in Wales in its Fintech.
 Stock Up has become a burgeoning business.

 Mayo was Mentored by Iain Tweedale, a serial innovator whose leadership career spans film, the TV industry, digital media, AI in Journalism and broadcasting for the likes of the BBC and IBM, several technology start-ups.

-Nasma Aljizawi* turned her collective experience and knowledge of refugees departing Syria into a prototypical mobile app.
-Her mentor at the time Stephen Wheatley, Co founder of Hear Angel, rejoined her four years later after she acquired seed funding to develop her project.
+Nasma Aljizawi, who was a former student of mine, turned her collective experience and knowledge of refugees departing Syria into a prototypical mobile app.
+Her mentor at the time Stephen Wheatley, Co founder of Hear Angel, rejoined her later after she acquired seed funding to develop her project.

 Going back even further, the LAB approach enabled students to pitch their ideas to the highest levels visiting google and the BBC.

-LABbers join a family able to call upon a network for a range of assistance, from lecturers, mentors and Tramshed Tech.
-The ambition for the programme is to build on its interdisciplinary approach and turn itself into a wider platform bridging academia and commercial enterprise and entrepreneurial skills with innovative storytelling.
+The ambition for the programme is to build on its interdisciplinary approach, and network of mentors, and turn itself into a wider platform bridging academia and commercial enterprise and entrepreneurial skills with innovative storytelling.